 Effective May 3, 2019, Iroquois Valley REIT received its initial qualification from the SEC to offer its common stock to qualified purchasers in the U.S. under an exemption from registration called Regulation A+ Tier 2 (i.e., this Offering).
-The offering began as an offering of \$50,000,000 in shares of our common stock, priced at \$599 per share.
-As of April 1st, 2022, Iroquois Valley raised total aggregate gross offering proceeds of \$30,975,640 and had issued 51,245 shares of our common stock in the offering.
+The offering began as an offering of \$50,000,000 in shares of our common stock, priced at \$599 per share, and is continued through this Follow-on Offering.
+As of May 1, 2023, Iroquois Valley has raised total aggregate gross Reg A Tier 2 offering proceeds of \$38,712,351 and had issued 61,909 shares of our common stock in the offering.

-As of April 1st, 2022, in total Iroquois Valley REIT has approximately 618 stockholders and Iroquois Valley LLC has approximately 172 unique noteholders.
+As of May 1, 2023, in total Iroquois Valley REIT has approximately 664 stockholders and Iroquois Valley LLC has approximately 181 unique noteholders.